gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

   - **returnPrimitivePlain**: Function import return value of primitive type is rendered as plain JSON value.
 Default is `true`.
   - **messageTargetDefault**: Specifies the message target default, if target is undefined.
 Default is `/#TRANSIENT#`.
   - **caseInsensitive**: Transforms search functions e.g. substringof to case insensitive variant.
 Default is `false`.
+  - **propagateMessageToDetails**: Propagates root error or message always to details section.
+Default is `false`.

 All CDS OData V2 Adapter Proxy options can also be specified as part of CDS project-specific configuration under section `cds.cov2ap` and accessed via `cds.env.cov2ap`.